 Tripoli is Lebanon’s second largest city and is emerging from 40 years of intermittent conflict.
-In a long road to economic recovery and peace, the metropolis has been marred by extreme poverty, political sectarianism, marginalization by the state, and redefined by regional factors such as the Palestinian-Israeli conflict, Syrian refugee crisis, and networks of radical Islamic groups.
-The perceived end of the city’s internal conflict in 2015 has unleashed new optimism for a post-conflict reality as the state, international aid system, and the private sector accelerate their efforts for sustainable change.
-On a local level, there is a proliferation of civil society actors, burgeoning social entrepreneurship scene, innovative arts-based peace building initiatives, and an enthusiastic youth base determined to revitalize the city.
+The metropolis’ path to economic recovery and peace has been marred by extreme poverty, marginalization by the state, political sectarianism and further influenced by regional factors such as the Palestinian-Israeli conflict and the Syrian refugee crisis.
+The abatement of Tripoli’s internal conflict in 2014 has given way to new optimism as the state, international aid system, and the private sector accelerate their efforts towards positive change.
+At the local level, there has been: an upsurge in civil society actors, a burgeoning social entrepreneurship scene, a wave of arts-based peacebuilding initiatives, and the swelling of an enthusiastic youth base determined to revitalize the city.
 The lessons we learn from Tripoli will both nuance often pessimistic conversations about the future of war-torn cities and provide a guide to the reconstruction of other Middle Eastern urban centers.